Forest preservation, active community, join the local school, activities with kids, foreign language and culture exchange, remote area…

 The closest big village, Tung Chumpon is at 7km with a health center, ATM, market twice a week and temple.

 Mai Seap is a bigger village at 16 km.
 It is the place to take the bus to and from the project.

-Hat Yai, the main city of South Thailand (close to DaLaa office) is 2 hours by bus/mini bus from Mai Seap.
+Hat Yai, the main city of South Thailand (close to DaLaa office) is 2 hours by bus/minibus from Mai Seap.

-Few things not to forget: Flash light, mosquito repellent (nature friendly if possible), light long sleeves clothes, closed shoes and flip flops, rain jacket, hat, something to show your culture, food, pictures…, games, music, your motivation and beautiful smiles.
+Few things not to forget: Flashlight, mosquito repellent (nature-friendly if possible), light long sleeves clothes, closed shoes and flip flops, rain jacket, hat, something to show your culture, food, pictures…, games, music, your motivation and beautiful smiles.

 The volunteers should be ready to stay in a remote area (in the middle of the forest), to adapt to the local conditions with only basic facilities and with very few people able to speak in English.
-Volunteers should be able to handle spontaneous working environment and constant changes in the plans.
-The mentality and way of thinking is very different from the western world.
+Volunteers should be able to handle a spontaneous working environment and constant changes in the plans.
+The mentality and way of thinking are very different from the western world.
 There will have often activities with the children.
 To have responsibility for yourself, the kids and full involvement in community matters is a must.

 **For ones who plan to travel in Thailand/Asia besides this voluntary work, having it done before or after the project would be advisable.
 We hope that volunteers will fully spend their stay in the project without asking for a long holiday break amid the project period.
 This would cause uncertainty in running activities.